mit-ll-responsible-ai/responsible-ai-toolbox/docs/source/how_to/hydraddp.rst

 In this How-To we will

-1. Define the requirements for a Hydra configuration
+1. Define the requirements for a Hydra configuration.
-2. Build a `hydra-zen <https://github.com/mit-ll-responsible-ai/hydra-zen/>`_ configuration to execute a PyTorch Lightning multi-GPU training task
+2. Build a `hydra-zen <https://github.com/mit-ll-responsible-ai/hydra-zen/>`_ configuration to execute a PyTorch Lightning multi-GPU training task.
-3. Execute the training task
+3. Launch the training task.
-4. Examing the logged files in the Hydra working directory
+4. Examine the logged files in the Hydra working directory.

-First, in order to use :func:`~rai_toolbox.mushin.HydraDDP`, the Hydra configuration must contain the following two configurations:
+First, in order to use :func:`~rai_toolbox.mushin.HydraDDP`, the Hydra configuration must contain the following two sub-configurations:

 .. code-block:: reStructuredText
    :caption: 1: Define requirements for Hydra configuration

-   ├── Config
+   Config
-   │    ├── trainer: A ``pytorch_lightning.Trainer`` configuration
+    ├── trainer: A ``pytorch_lightning.Trainer`` configuration
-   │    ├── module: A ``pytorch_lightning.LightningModule`` configuration
+    ├── module: A ``pytorch_lightning.LightningModule`` configuration

-This configuration requirement allows us to define a nicely behaved task function (``rai_toolbox.mushin.lightning._pl_main.py``) that is launched for each subprocess:
+This configuration requirement enables :func:`~rai_toolbox.mushin.HydraDDP` to use a toolbox-provided task function (``rai_toolbox.mushin.lightning._pl_main.py``) that is launched for each subprocess:

 .. code-block:: python
-   :caption: Task Function For HydraDDP Subprocess
+   :caption: The task function automatically run by each HydraDDP subprocess

    def task(trainer: Trainer, module: LightningModule, pl_testing: bool, pl_local_rank: int) -> None:
        if pl_testing: